Red Squirrels Northern England

 Red Squirrels Northern England is the lead organisation striving to conserve reds, working in seven counties, where wild living red squirrels still exist; Cumbria, Northumberland, Tyne & Wear, County Durham, North Yorkshire, Lancashire & Merseyside.

-The project is managed by Northumberland Wildlife Trust, in partnership with other northern Wildlife Trusts, Forestry Commission, Natural England and Red Squirrel Survival Trust.
+The project is managed by Northumberland Wildlife Trust, in partnership with other northern Wildlife Trusts, Forestry England, Natural England and Red Squirrel Survival Trust.
 The partners work hand-in-hand with local communities and hundreds of passionate volunteers, with a core aim to secure the future of this most cherished British mammal.

 We protect red squirrels in the following ways: